 Office chair wheels can be made of different materials.
 The most common type is the nylon wheel.
 However, some chairs have metal or wooden wheels.
 The type of chair often determines whether it has soft or hard caster wheels.

-If you’re looking for an easy way to clean your office chair wheels, then consider using a polyurethane caster.
+If you’re looking for an easy way to clean your office chair wheels, consider using a polyurethane caster.
 These are soft and pliable, making them ideal for absorbing dirt and debris.
-Polyurethane is also very durable, so it won’t wear down easily.
+Polyurethane is also very durable so it won’t wear down easily.

 Hard caster wheels are made of materials like nylon or metal.
-They’re great for rolling over rough surfaces, but they can be difficult to clean.
-Nylon wheels can collect a lot of dirt and debris, so you’ll need to use a brush to scrub them clean.
+They’re great for rolling over rough surfaces but can be difficult to clean.
+Nylon wheels can collect dirt and debris, so you’ll need a brush to clean them.
 Metal wheels can also be tough to clean, but you can use a damp cloth to wipe them down.

 How to clean office chair wheels: 5 Easy Steps